Anupam1707/datasense/README.md

+Sure, here's the modified version:

-# Meal Metrics
+# Database Analyzer

-The purpose of this project is to develop a Python app that can analyze the sales data of the food industry, stored in Remote Database.
+The purpose of this project is to develop a Python app, named Database Analyzer, that can analyze the sales data of the food industry stored in a Remote Database.
 The app provides both visual and numeric analysis of the data and offers a GUI interface for users to access and analyze the data directly from the Remote Database without any delays.

 ## Libraries and APIs Used

+The app utilizes the following libraries and APIs:

-- **oauth2client** module to authorize the user to the Google Database
+- **oauth2client** module to authorize the user to the Google Database.
-- **Google Drive API** and **Google Sheets API** to create a link between the user and the Google Sheet
+- **Google Drive API** and **Google Sheets API** to create a link between the user and the Google Sheet.
-- **gspread** module to access the sales data from the Remote Database
+- **gspread** module to access the sales data from the Remote Database.
-- **NumPy** to perform numerical analysis on the data
+- **NumPy** for performing numerical analysis on the data.
-- **Matplotlib** to create graphs and visualizations of the data
+- **Matplotlib** for creating graphs and visualizations of the data.
 - **requests** library, **Python Image Library (PIL)**, and **Input/Output(io)** library for GUI enhancement and data handling.
+- **SecuriPy**, a library developed by the app's developer, for security-related functionalities.

 ## Features Offered